Healthy Homes Assessment Waiohiki

 Draught Stopping Waiohiki

-If a draught could be perceived as a result of gaps or holes or holes, it needs to be sealed.
+If a draft can be perceived as a result of gaps or holes, it needs to be sealed.

-See the full details regarding the Healthy Homes draught stopping requirements.
+Get the complete information for the Healthy Homes draught stopping requirements.

 draught stopping building inspections